ibmf-bioinformatics/MeStanG/README.md

     host         Host/pathogen samples
 ```

-For detailed instructions on usage see the [Usage Manual](manuals/Manual.md).
+For detailed instructions on usage, see the [Usage Manual](manuals/Manual.md).

 ## Credits

-MeStanG is developed in Andres S. Espindola lab at the Institute for Biosecurity and Microbial Forensics - Oklahoma State University
+MeStanG is developed in the Andres S. Espindola lab at the Institute for Biosecurity and Microbial Forensics - Oklahoma State University

 Main code contributors: